401 & Buffer Permitting Unit

 Civil penalties are fines assessed against a responsible party for violation(s) of environmental regulations.
 North Carolina General Statute 143-214.5(c) requires that specific assessment factors be considered to determine the penalty amount.

-If you have received a civil penalty assessment from the NC Division of Water Quality, within thirty (30) calendar days of receipt of this notice, you must do one of the following three options:
+If you have received a civil penalty assessment from the NC Division of Water Resources, within thirty (30) calendar days of receipt of this notice, you must do one of the following three options:

 - Submit payment of the penalty, OR